pingdynasty/OwlWare/README.md

 ## DFU Util
-To upload firmware over USB (recommended for most users), you will also need dfu-util.
+To upload firmware over USB, you will also need `dfu-util` which you can download from [here][dfu-util].

-Download and install from [here][dfu-util].
+Unzip the binaries (or compile them) in the __OwlWare/Tools/dfu-util__ directory.

+Recommended for most users.
+[OwlNest][owl-nest] can also be used.

 ## ST Util
-For those who want to upload firmware using an STLINKv1 or STLINKv2 programmer (such as those on the ST Discovery boards), download and install stlink from [here][stlink].
+For those who want to upload firmware using an STLINKv1 or STLINKv2 programmer (such as those on the ST Discovery boards).
+Download `stlink` from [here][stlink] and install it in the __OwlWare/Tools/stlink__ directory..

 For most users, this will not be required.